Gooru/ln-rescope/README.md

     - or if user is in class, then
         - session token should be of either be teacher/co-teacher of class and user for which rescoped course is fetched should be student of same class
         - or the user for which rescoped course is being fetched, should be the same user for which session token is being used
 - If the rescoped course for user does not exists, then Http status of 404 will be sent.
-In addition, a request is going to be queued to create the rescoped version of course for specified user.
+Note that there won't be any queue-ing done for the request.
 The downstream services will take care of not doing same job multiple times
 - Once the rescope is done for a user, class and course combination, it will be persisted.
-Next time onwards when rescope APIs are called, they will either fetch persisted data (in case of fetch API) or the downstream queue processor will make sure to check if rescoping is not done so far before doing actual work
+Next time onwards when rescope APIs are called, they will directly fetch the persisted data.
+If the do rescope API is called again, the processors will check to validate if rescoping is not done so far before doing actual work

 Since, there is a need to persist this queue of requests, we should be using DB to maintain the list and update the status there.
 This in turn will give rise to batch job kind of model, where in Http API will keep on updating the queue, and batch model will pick up and do rescoping of content